TeacherGaming/slate/source/includes/sdk_unitycsharp.md

 	* In older versions of the SDK you needed to manually attach the CreatubblesManager script to a GameObject.
 You no longer need to do this and should remove it if you have attached it previously.

 ### Notes
-Your game specific SDK file is called TGASDK<yourgamenamehere>.cs.
-Class inside that file is called TGASDK<yourgamenamehere>.
-To improve readability, we have not added <yourgamenamehere> for each method call in this document, we are mentioning TGASDK and you should add your game name after each TGASDK call to make it correct.
+Your game specific SDK file is called TGASDK&lt;yourgamenamehere&gt;.cs.
+Class inside that file is called TGASDK&lt;yourgamenamehere&gt;.
+To improve readability, we have not added &lt;yourgamenamehere&gt; for each method call in this document, we are mentioning TGASDK and you should add your game name after each TGASDK call to make it correct.

 ## Student login
 Logging in can be done through the TeacherGaming app or in game.
 If users authenticate in game you will need to add a menu where user can type in a classid and a studentid.
 Authentication must be done before data can be sent.